Harold C Bacon

 I am a Retired Technology Education teacher, (Electronics, Physics, CADD and Networking) from Hall High School located in West Hartford CT.
 We were the first amateurs into space back in 2004, and leaders in Robotic Competitions here in CT & First place winners in the World Wide Trinity Robotic Fire Fighting contest.
 My students are the best of the best and most of them are like my own children and certainly are the greatest friends!

-He is a go get'r done fer sure - an Extra class (in 6 months)- doing amazing things with limited space and working conditions.
+He was a go get'r done fer sure - an Extra class (in 6 months)- doing amazing things with limited space and working conditions.
 March of 2015 took his Tech and in December 2015 at ARRL HQ working W1AW as an Extra!
 In sight of a year of getting his license he has DXCC and WAS; now working with the ARRL on a youth program of studies; that is what I am talking about!
 Oh Yeah!

 USMC League - Past Web Sergeant

 vry 73 Chet

 Ugly BalUn - not so ugly and not a BalUn - RF choke more like it. - About 250 feet of LMR-400 to the shack to the RCS-4 switch - Ladder line feds the G5RV about 45 feet in the middle, you can see a piece of rope helping to hold the ladder line from swaying.
 The OCF runs about 15 degrees more East then the G5RV.
 And yes I raise bees...

 1963-1965 Henry 2K amp lovingly rebuilt in memory of Bix, a real amp!
 This amp was modified to work on 160m, it had 80, 75, 40, 20, 15, 10 meter selections on the band switch, 80 meters was modified to work on 160 meters as amateurs did not have privileges on 160 at the time the amp was made.